tonylukasavage/path.animator/README.md

 ## Why?

 iOS transforms are specified as matrices.
 These matrices are the result of trigonometric calculations, which results in a limitation in the range of values you can specify for rotation values.
-For example, on iOS, the transforms can make distinction between a rotation of 180 degrees or 0 degrees.
+For example, on iOS, the transforms can't make distinction between a rotation of 180 degrees or 0 degrees.
 The matrix values are the same.

 Android does not have this limitation.
 This is not a result of how Titanium implements these features, it is a limitation of iOS.
 A quick google search will show that native developers have issues with this as well.